Take in the beautiful botanicals

 The botanicals at Ness Gardens is a top family day out and should be top of every Wirral visitor’s wish list – with spectacular views across the Dee estuary to the hills and mountains of North Wales and some of the most fantastic flora and fauna on show, an afternoon in Ness will live long in the memory.

-Set in 64 acres of beautiful landscaped gardens and natural countryside, the gardens were founded in 1898 by Arthur Kiplin Bulley, a Liverpool cotton merchant with a love of gardens and plant collecting, and more than 100 years later welcomes visitors from all over the world, offering something for everyone no matter what time of year they visit, from star-gazing to nature trails.
+Set in 64 acres of beautifully landscaped gardens and natural countryside, the gardens were founded in 1898 by Arthur Kiplin Bulley, a Liverpool cotton merchant with a love of gardens and plant collecting, and more than 100 years later welcomes visitors from all over the world, offering something for everyone no matter what time of year they visit, from star-gazing to nature trails.

 Seeing the seasons at Ness Gardens